eboateng/eboateng/README.md

 - 👋 Hi, I’m @eboateng
-- 👀 I’m interested in intelligent robotics and technologies
+- 👀 I’m interested in intelligent robotics and renewable technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning mechatronics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on novel technologies
-- 📫 How to reach me ...
+- 📫 How to reach me twitter @agyenim

 <!---
 eboateng/eboateng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.